Continuous-time q-Learning for Jump-Diffusion Models under Tsallis Entropy: Introduction

-Reinforcement Learning (RL) has witnessed fast-growing and significant advancements in recent years.
-In the framework of continuous-time stochastic control, pioneering studies \cite{wang2020reinforcement}, \cite{jia2022policymm,jia2022policyaa,jia2023q} have recently laid the theoretical foundations for continuous-time RL with continuous state and possibly continuous action spaces.
-In particular, \cite{jia2023q} propose a comprehensive q-learning theory, extending the traditional Q-function to the continuous time settings by leveraging the first-order approximations.
-Unlike traditional discrete-time models, continuous-time RL allows decisions to be made continuously, facilitating real-time adjustments to changing environmental conditions.
-The continuous-time framework naturally handles the interpolation of states and actions between discrete time steps, allowing for smoother transitions and more precise control over system dynamics.
-This is particularly advantageous in tasks requiring fine-grained control, such as high-frequency trading in financial markets or those involving physical systems like autonomous vehicles or robotic manipulators.
-Moreover, the continuous-time nature of RL allows for the application of advanced mathematical tools and techniques, such as stochastic differential equations and control theory, which are essential for rigorous analysis and optimization in stochastic environments.
+Compared to discrete-time RL algorithms in the literature, continuous-time RL methods devise the policy iteration rules and the loss functions for policy evaluations in the continuous-time framework without any prior time-discretization, therefore making the algorithms stable and robust with respect to the size of time-discretization in the later implementation steps; see some discussions on the sensitivity of discrete time RL algorithms with respect to time-discretization in \cite{tallec2019making}.
+Moreover, the continuous-time RL framework allows the interplay of advanced mathematical tools and techniques such as stochastic differential equations and control theory in establishing the theoretical foundations of the algorithms.
 The continuous-time RL theories and algorithms have been generalized in various directions recently.
-For example, \cite{wang2023reinforcement} propose an actor-critic RL algorithm for optimal execution in the continuous-time Almgren-Chriss model, employing entropy regularization; \cite{WY2023} generalize the continuous-time q-learning algorithm in the learning task of mean-field control problems where the integrated q-function and the essential q-function together with test policies play crucial roles in their model-free algorithm; \cite{dai2023learning} apply reinforcement learning to Merton's utility maximization problem in an incomplete market, focusing on learning optimal portfolio strategies without knowing model parameters; \cite{bo2023optimal} utilize the continuous-time q-learning method to address the optimal tracking portfolio problems with state reflections; \cite{han2023choquet} integrate the Choquet regularizers into continuous-time entropy-regularized RL, exploring explicit solutions for optimal strategies in the linear-quadratic (LQ) setting; \cite{giegrich2024convergence} investigate a global linear convergence of policy gradient methods for continuous-time exploratory LQ control problems, employing geometry-aware gradient descents and proposing a novel algorithm for discrete-time policies.
+To name a few, \cite{wang2023reinforcement} propose an actor-critic RL algorithm for optimal execution in the continuous-time Almgren-Chriss model, employing entropy regularization; \cite{WY2023} generalize the continuous-time q-learning algorithm in the learning task of mean-field control problems where the integrated q-function and the essential q-function together with test policies play crucial roles in their model-free algorithm; \cite{dai2023learning} apply reinforcement learning to Merton's utility maximization problem in an incomplete market, focusing on learning optimal portfolio strategies without knowing model parameters; \cite{bo2023optimal} utilize the continuous-time q-learning method to address the optimal tracking portfolio problems with state reflections; \cite{han2023choquet} integrate the Choquet regularizers into continuous-time entropy-regularized RL, exploring explicit solutions for optimal strategies in the linear-quadratic (LQ) setting; \cite{giegrich2024convergence} investigate a global linear convergence of policy gradient methods for continuous-time exploratory LQ control problems, employing geometry-aware gradient descents and proposing a novel algorithm for discrete-time policies.